firefoxos-gamedev/book/initialization.md

 You can think about the game lifecycle from a birds eye view.
 In that case a game is something you launch, play and eventually close.
 So from this broad picture you can think of three stages in the game playing process.
 The game is launching, playing or closing.
 Each of these states can be further organized into smaller states.

 If we were an eagle soaring high and could use the cheating eyes that nature gave us then we could **zoom** into these game states and see what they are composed of.
-Since we're not eagles then I am going to use an analogy to explain this thing.
+Since we're not eagles I am going to use an analogy to explain this thing.
 Lets thing of a game as if it was a dinner out of home.

 ## Game States